pacamara/luckyoneshot/README.md

 # luckyoneshot
 Web tier for the Lucky One Shot automated batch checker for Taiwan's Uniform Invoice lottery (Python/Pyramid).
+Checks an image of several receipts in one shot, and informs user if any are winning.
+Only works for receipts with QR codes (using OCR proved too unreliable).
+Displays a feedback image to the user with the receipts which it managed to read circled in green.

 ## Build instructions